-All eleven neonatal units work collaboratively with the Network and it’s dedicated neonatal transfer service (“NNeTS”) to cater for a population of over 3 million people with an annual birth rate of approximately 33,000 and annual admissions to our Units of about 3500.
-It covers all Local Authorities in the North East and North Cumbria and care is provided on the 11 sites by nine different NHS Foundation/Acute Hospital Trusts.
+All ten neonatal units work collaboratively with the Network and it’s dedicated neonatal transfer service (“NNeTS”) to cater for a population of over 3 million people with an annual birth rate of approximately 33,000 and annual admissions to our Units of about 3500.
+It covers all Local Authorities in the North East and North Cumbria and care is provided on the 10 sites by eight different NHS Foundation/Acute Hospital Trusts.

 Northern Neonatal Network – Our Strategy and Vision

 The Northern Neonatal Network was formally constituted as a Managed Clinical Network in early 2010 and initially built on a “Strategy Document” that had been drafted in July 2008.
 This set out the priorities and direction of travel for the Network and how it would operate, including its operational Terms Of Reference (TOR).
 A review of this document was then undertaken at the end of the Network’s first year and was subsequently ratified by the Network Board in April 2011.
 The TOR are periodically reviewed to take account of changing Board membership and revised/updated as required, but the latest version can be found here.